etheleon/omics/README.md

 ## Introduction

-**Meta4J** is a CLI tool for creation of a integrated `-OMICS` graph database used for data warehousing when investigating microbial communities.
+**Meta4J** is a CLI tool for creation of a integrated `-OMICS` graph database used for data warehousing a integrated `-omics` microbial communities project.
+It is designed to be modular, from simple projects involving only genomics data to multiple `-omics` datasets.

-Meta4j was created to address issues with integrating increasingly complexity in biological datasets of the following origins:
+Meta4j was created to address issues surrounding the storage and integration of increasingly complexity in biological datasets of the following origins particularly in relation to metabolism:

 * Genomics
 * Transcriptomics